PSA 182: A Tragic Lack of Awareness

 The pair are heading for Lindbergh Field, now known as San Diego International Airport.

 Also destined for Lindbergh is a Boeing 727 operated by Pacific Southwest Airlines (PSA).
-Flight 182 is a regularly-scheduled flight from Sacramento to San Diego with a stopover in Los Angeles.
-It’s a commuter flight and is carrying over two dozen PSA employees who are bound for the airline’s San Diego Headquarters.
+Flight 182 is a regularly scheduled flight from Sacramento to San Diego with a stopover in Los Angeles.
+It’s a commuter flight and is carrying over two dozen PSA employees bound for the airline’s San Diego Headquarters.

 Just before 9 am, San Diego approach control notifies PSA 182 that they are approaching the Cessna.
 The controller relays the light aircraft’s relative position and altitude; once the first officer sees the Cessna, Captain McFeron makes the controller aware that they have the other plane in sight.
 The approach controller instructs PSA 182 to maintain visual separation and hands them off to Lindbergh Tower control.